 Here are the building plans for our 100 sq. ft. gable roof shabin.
 It has a 50 sq. ft. loft and openable windows in both gables.
 A perfect bunkhouse for our family of four.

 This is part of a series of blog posts on our self-built shabin.
-A new post will come out the first Thursday of the month until all the topics are covers.
-You can find all of the currently available posts here.
+You can find all of the posts here.

-It took us all winter to figure out exactly what we were going to build.
+It took us a whole winter to figure out exactly what we were going to build.
 We had a few parameters: